All applicants must be currently enrolled in an undergraduate degree at the University of Sydney.

 Roommates can only be requested at the time of purchasing the housing contract and cannot be requested later.

-Accommodation is provided from Sunday 23 June 2019 to Friday 2 August 2019 (i.e. you are expected to checkout by 5pm on the 2nd).
+Accommodation is provided from Sunday 25 June 2023 to Friday 4 August 2024 (i.e. you are expected to checkout by 5pm on the 4 of August).
 Early arrival space prior to the scheduled first day of the Summer Sessions housing contract is limited and there is no guarantee that space will be available.
-Students who must arrive early should contact the Front Desk of their accommodation to discuss the possibility of an early arrival arrangement.
+Students who must arrive early should contact the Front Desk of their accommodation to discuss the possibility of an early arrival.
 Additional costs will apply.

-All students, including American citizens, must stay in the accommodation provided by UCLA/UC Davis.
-This is a requirement of the course.
+All students, including American citizens, must stay in the accommodation provided by UCLA.
 Students are not permitted to stay with family or friends or to otherwise arrange their own accommodation under any circumstances.

-The package price includes the cost for UCLA’s/UC Davis compulsory health insurance policy.
+The package price includes the cost for UCLA compulsory health insurance policy.
 Health insurance is a federal requirement for all international students – no exceptions.
-To protect students from the high cost of health care in the United States, UCLA/UC Davis automatically enrolls all registered international students in a two-part health insurance plan.
+To protect students from the high cost of health care in the United States, UCLA automatically enrols all registered international students in a two-part health insurance plan.

-A co-pay for medical services rendered (customary in the US) is due at the point of service.
-It is vitally important that the student informs him/herself of all charges BEFORE they obtain treatment.
+A co-pay for medical services rendered (customary in the United States) is due at the point of service.
+It is vitally important that as a student you inform yourself of all charges BEFORE obtaining treatment.
 More information will be provided as the arrival date approaches and at orientation.
 Except in the case of a serious emergency, students must always visit the Arthur Ashe Student Health Center on campus first.
 If it is necessary to go to the hospital, an Ashe Center representative will refer them for further treatment.

-Coverage includes visits to the Arthur Ashe Student Health and Wellness Center on campus covers basic services.
-Students must show their BruinCards or provide their 9-digit UID with a valid form of ID to receive services.
-Information can be found at http://r.summer.ucla.edu/pdf/bruincare.pdf.
+Coverage includes visits to the Arthur Ashe Student Health and Wellness Center on campus providing basic services.
+Students must show their BruinCards or provide their 9-digit UID with a valid form of ID to access services.
+Information can be found HERE.
 BruinCare is mandatory for all visiting international students and cannot be declined.

 Blue Cross PPO

 The Blue Cross PPO (provided by Ascension Benefits & Insurance Solutions) covers students for scheduled doctor’s visits and emergency care anywhere in the United States.
-The coverage period generally spans mid-June through mid- September so that students have continuous coverage if they are travelling in the US before or after the period of study at UCLA.
+The coverage period generally spans mid-June through to mid-September so that students have continuous coverage if they are travelling in the US before or after the period of study at UCLA.

 Please be aware that many US medical institutions do not accept health insurance policies from other countries.
 In addition, the cost of health care in the US can be extremely high.

-The package price includes the costs of UCLA’s (or UC Davis Equivalent) student card called the ‘Bruincard.’
-Upon arrival, students may go to the Bruincard Office, have their photo taken, and a card made for them on the spot.
+The package price includes the costs of UCLA student card called the ‘BruinCard.’
+Upon arrival, students should go to the Bruincard Office, have their photo taken, and a card made for them on the spot.
 The Bruincard makes life at UCLA very easy for students.
-This multi-purpose card serves as your official UCLA identification card, registration card, library card, recreation centre card, access card, food card, time keeping card, Big Blue Bus card and much more.
+This multi-purpose card serves as your official UCLA identification card, registration card, library card, recreation centre card, access card, food card, timekeeping card, Big Blue Bus card and much more.

 Bruin online may also be used to set up UCLA email accounts at https://www.it.ucla.edu/bol.